BEFRIENDING STRESS As a Path Home to Ourselves WEEK 3/6 BALANCED STRESS in the Human Body? Pt.1

 Sterling is the author of What Is Health?
 Allostasis and the Evolution of Human Design (2020).

-He see’s health as the capacity for "adaptive variation" and disease as the shrinkage of that capacity.
+Where he explains his view of health as the capacity for "adaptive variation", and disease as the shrinkage of that capacity.

-Sterling's views align with a WHOLISTIC VIEW OF HEALING THE COLLECTIVE.
+Sterling's views align with a WHOLISTIC, and SYSTEMIC VIEW OF HEALING THE COLLECTIVE.

 An emerging argument in modern health sciences posits that health is optimal responsiveness—the ability of an organism to adapt to environmental, physiological, and emotional stressors,